by Todd Childs

-Understanding how to use contact lens solution is almost as important as finding the right prescription.
-Your doctor will recommend the contact lens solution that is most appropriate for your eyes and for the type of contacts that you wear.
+When you’re choosing a contact lens solution, your doctor will recommend which is the best for your eyes and for the type of contacts you wear.
 It’s important to always follow these recommendations, as not all solutions are appropriate to be used with all contact lens materials.

 Proactively and effectively cleaning your contact lenses helps maintain the quality of the lenses throughout their lives and more importantly, helps protect the health of the eye.
 The disinfection process is simple and with a few easy steps, anyone can learn to correctly maintain their contacts.
 When you need to know about contact lens solutions, start with the basics.

 There are two major choices in contact lens solutions and each is used differently.
 Most will require you to rub and rinse the contact lenses before wearing them.
 This helps clean off microbial organisms.
 It also dislodges lipid and protein deposits that might have gathered on the lens.
 Others are usually used as a “rinse only” solution.
 Instead of rubbing a finger into the solution, each side of the lens is doused in a rinse instead.
 Both methods, when followed correctly, are effective in maintaining healthy contact lenses.
 Different types of contact lenses may require additional steps, so be sure to check with your doctor before making any changes to your eye-care regimen.